LewisCM14/allotment/docs/docs/client_side.md

 !!! example "Container-Presenter Pattern"

-    In order to keep the components listed below clean and separate logic from presentation, the container presenter pattern is to be utilized.
+    In order to keep the components listed below clean and separate logic from presentation, the container presenter pattern is utilized.
 Allowing for a "smart" container component to handle state, API calls and business logic with a "dumb" presenter component created in order to display data.
 This pattern also prevents re-renders when only the UI changes, improving performance.

     1. Header
     1. Footer